ntoshev/ntoshev.github.com/_posts/2014-12-23-the-economics-of-ui.md

 *(and What To Do About It)*

 ## Cost at scale
-Software is famous for having marginal cost of essentially zero (the marginal cost is the cost of producing one more unit after the up-front cost, like building a factory, has been payed).
+Software is famous for having marginal cost of essentially zero (the marginal cost is the cost of producing one more unit after the up-front cost, like building a factory, has been paid).
 This has big implications:

 - a natural winner-take-all dynamics of markets
 - venture capital ecosystem works